hilverd/zsh-alias-suggester/README.md

 # Zsh Alias Suggester

-This is a small set of Zsh commands to use the right-hand prompt for suggesting a shorter alternative for the command you just typed (if available).
+This is a small set of Zsh commands to use the right-hand prompt for suggesting a shorter alternative for the command you just typed (if found).
 This is done by looking at the aliases that are currently defined.

 ![](https://github.com/hilverd/zsh-alias-suggester/blob/master/example.png)